Colorado Sales Tax & Audit Guide

 General Transactions

-Colorado requires the collection of sales tax on retail sales of tangible personal property except when such sales qualify for an exemption authorized explicitly by law.
+Colorado requires the collection of sales tax on certain retail sales of tangible personal property and services except when such sales qualify for an exemption.
+Common examples of taxable retail transactions in Colorado could include:

 Common Exemptions from Colorado Sales and Use Tax

-Colorado does not impose a sales tax on items within several categories.
+Colorado exempts sales tax on the purchase of certain items across several categories.

 Services